ChristinaLK/htc-intro/lesson.md

 > * The `mkdir` command will make directories.
 > * The wildcard `*` will be very useful in moving groups of files.

 > ### Follow up
 >
 > If we try to re-submit the `basic.submit` file, what goes wrong?
 How could it be fixed?

-Note that the output/log/error files, plus any output files created by a batch of jobs will always come back to the directory from which you submitted the submit file.
+Note that the any output files created by a batch of jobs will always come back to the directory from which you submitted the submit file.
 There are other ways to redirect your input to other files, which we will discuss after the next example!